sfproductlabs/roo/README.md

 ## Getting Started (complete run-through example on Hetzner Cloud)

 ### Setup the physical nodes
 This will set you up with a cluster on Hetzner Cloud (change the first 20 lines to suit your own cloud provider).
 I use this on my own production servers.
-I don't love Hetzner - the service isn't as good as I'd like - but it is improving.
+I don't love [Hetzner](https://hetzner.cloud/?ref=kVvYlAsUNbOF) - the service isn't as good as I'd like - but it is improving and is CHEAP (~$3 per server).

 ```sh
 # mac